-Layer 7 HTTP URI load directing with cookies allows the WebMux[TM] to direct traffic from the same client to the same server in the farm.
+Layer 7 HTTP URI load directing is your basic Layer 7 load balancing method.
+The "Faster Layer 7 HTTP URI load directing (no compression)" option is the original basic Layer 7 load balancing feature that was not built with the HTTP compression logic.
+Although, both selections will load balance exactly the same way, selecting the "Faster" method may free up more resources than the normal Layer 7 HTTP URL load directing option; even if HTTP compression is not being used.
+Layer 7 HTTP URL load directing with cookies allows the WebMux[TM] to maintain client/server persistence.
 This scheduling method also compares the match pattern against the host MIME header.
 In other words, a host name can be specified as a match pattern.
-Also, if the server generates a cookie, the WebMux[TM] will generate its own cookie to keep track of which client session belongs to which server.
+In order for client/server persistence to occur, the server will have to generate a cookie first.
+The WebMux[TM] will generate its own cookie to keep track of which client session belongs to which server.
 These are useful for shopping cart services, for example, so that a client will be directed to the same server and keep their shopping cart items valid.
-The WebMux[TM] 's cookie expire time matches the MAX_AGE setting specified in the cookie generated by the servers.
+The WebMux[TM]'s cookie expire time matches the MAX_AGE setting specified in the cookie generated by the servers.
 When MAX_AGE is not defined, the cookie expire time is 30 minutes.
+If the server deletes the original cookie, the WebMuxTM will also delete its corresponding cookie.